mciwing/mciwing.github.io/docs/python-extensive/data/api.md

 ### Methods

-In the above code snippet, we used `requests` `get()` method to send a `GET` request to the server. `GET` solely retrieves data from the server, that is no data is changed on the server-side.
+In the above code snippet, we applied `requests` `get()` method.
+The `get` method solely retrieves data from the server, that is no data is changed on the server-side.
 If you have another look at the CoinCap API docs you will discover that all endpoints like `/assets`, `/rates`, or `/markets` are prefaced by the `GET` method.

 Nevertheless, `GET` is not the only method, there are also `POST`, `PUT`, `DELETE`, and `PATCH`.
 Following table provides a brief overview: